You did everything right.

 ★★★★★

-“Sharp, funny, and unsparring about the illusions of modern work.”
+“Sharp, funny, and unsparring about the illusions of modern work in America.”

 Polyworker traces one millennial’s collapse of faith in Corporate America—and her earnest search for a new way forward.
-Part cultural reckoning, part personal upheaval, part guide, this book offers a radically honest look at why traditional careers are failing us, and a darkly hilarious account of what it’s really like to polywork your way toward creative sovereignty.
+Part cultural reckoning, part personal upheaval, part guide, this book offers a radically honest look at why traditional careers are failing us, and a darkly hilarious account of what it’s really like to polywork your way toward a career built on your terms.

 In 2023, Brie Abramowicz was swept up in a company restructure and shoved off the hamster wheel—only to discover that Corporate America wasn’t going to catch her.

-series of experiments that eventually lead her somewhere unexpected: building a portfolio career.
+series of experiments that lead her somewhere unexpected: building a portfolio career.

 About the book